stefgehrig/trustsurveys/README.md

 # trustsurveys

-For decades, trust in others has been measured across societies of the world via the survey question:
+For decades, trust in others has been measured across societies around the world via the survey question:

 **"Generally speaking, would you say that most people can be trusted or that you can't be too careful in dealing with people?"**